-Barry is a fantastic place to work.
-The town is a hotbed of ambitious SMEs (small and medium sized enterprises) as well as a base for some well-established companies including Aston Martin, Lignia, Goodwash, Dow Silicones and Cabot Carbon.
-There’s a new enterprise zone on our doorstep and we’re developing more business space.
+Barry is a fantastic place to work and grow your business.
+The town is a hotbed of ambitious SMEs (small and medium sized enterprises) as well as a base for some well-established companies.
+These include Aston Martin, Lignia, Goodwash, Dow Silicones and Cabot Carbon.
+There’s also a new enterprise zone on our doorstep and we’re developing more business space.

 What was once one of the world’s busiest industrial ports now provides a canvas for prime quayside development opportunities.
-It offers an opportunity to build water focused leisure amenities, hotels, cafes restaurants, housing and business spaces that will support Barry to flourish and connect the popular resort of Barry Island with the historic town.
+It offers an opportunity to build water focused leisure amenities, hotels, cafes restaurants, housing and business spaces that will support Barry to flourish.
+The Waterfront area also provides an important connection between the popular resort of Barry Island with the historic town.

 While Barry was founded on coal and heavy industry, we know that our future depends on a commitment to cutting carbon.
 That’s why we’re investing in district heating schemes and why renewable and alternative forms of energy are central to our future planning.
 Currently Barry has six solar farms, with Associated British Ports developing another in the Barry Docks area.

 Our history of coal export, international trade and communities built on diversity has informed the vibrant entrepreneurial spirit we find in the town today.
-We want to support entrepreneurs and businesses to thrive here, while enjoying the excellent work-life balance that Barry offers.
+Barry is a fantastic place for business and we want to support entrepreneurs and businesses to thrive here, while enjoying the excellent work-life balance that Barry offers.